Microids: Later years (2003–present)

 In 2003, Microïds merged with MC2, a French software company, with the amalgam assuming the name MC2-Microïds.
 In September that year, it acquired Wanadoo Edition, the games division of Wanadoo, which itself had been created through a September 2000 merger between Index+ and France Telecom Multimedia in exchange, Wanadoo received a 12% stake in MC2-Microïds.
 In 2004, MC2-Microïds proceeded to close Microïds UK, while Microïds Italia spun off as Blue Label Entertainment.
 Microïds Canada was sold off to Ubisoft in March 2005, with the studio's 50 employees integrated into Ubisoft's own Ubisoft Montreal studio.
 Later that year, Grassiano left MC2-Microïds due to internal disagreements.
 He was succeeded by Index+ founder Emmanuel Olivier, who was named chief executive officer (CEO).
 With this management change, MC2-Microïds shortened its name to just "MC2".
 This decision was reversed in November 2007, when it returned to the original "Microïds" name.
 In 2008, Microïds further acquired the assets and intellectual property of bankrupt publisher Cryo Interactive.

 In 2009, the publisher Anuman Interactive, while in the process of being acquired by Média-Participations, began looking for possible acquisitions of its own.
 That November, the company announced its intent to acquire Microïds.
 The acquisition was completed on 1 January 2010, after which Microïds continued operating as a division of Anuman.
 Alongside the acquisition, Olivier left the company.
 A sub-label for non-adventure games, Microïds Games for All, was launched the same year.
 In 2013, Grassiano joined Anuman and became the vice-president for Microïds.
 Additionally, an indie game label, Microïds Indie, was opened in September 2016.
 In July 2019, the Microïds label name was simplified to "Microids".
 That October, Microids announced that Anuman would be renamed "Microids", with Anuman CEO Stéphane Longeard becoming the CEO of Microids, co-managing it with Grassiano.
 Microids also opened a Japanese office run by Martial Meyssignac and Yves Bléhaut, and strengthened the Microids Indie label with a dedicated team managed by Vincent Dondaine.
 A distribution arm, Microids Distribution France, was established in December 2020.
+In October 2024, Microids launched a new third-party publishing unit.
+According to the company, the unit consists of 7 internal staffers with editorial, sourcing, and publishing experience.

 Investments

+Microids has had a minority stake in OSome Studio since April 2022.